Satheeskumar-Senthurselvan/navicode-product-crud/README.md

     ```bash
     npm start
     ```
-    The application will automatically open in your default browser at `http://localhost:3000`.

 Now you're all set!
 Both the frontend and backend should be connected, and you can start managing products.